aminbrahmi/Football-News-Assistant/README.md

 Interactive web interface with live chat.

-Loading spinner ⚽ while the assistant is processing a request.
+⚽ Loading spinner while processing requests.

-🔹 RAG (Retrieval-Augmented Generation)
+🔹 RAG (Retrieval-Augmented Generation) Pipeline

-This project implements a RAG pipeline:
+The assistant implements a RAG pipeline combining retrieval and generation:

-Retrieval (R)
+1️⃣ Retrieval (R)

-News articles are fetched from NewsAPI.
+Fetch news articles from NewsAPI.

-Articles are converted into embeddings using SentenceTransformer.
+Convert articles into embeddings with SentenceTransformer.

-FAISS index stores embeddings for fast similarity search.
+Store embeddings in a FAISS index for fast similarity search.

-User queries are encoded and the most relevant articles are retrieved.
+Encode the user query and retrieve the most relevant articles.

-Augmented Generation (AG)
+2️⃣ Augmented Generation (AG)

-Retrieved articles are formatted into a context prompt for the AI model.
+Format retrieved articles as context for the AI model.

-Mistral generates a factual, concise answer based on the retrieved articles.
+Mistral generates a concise, factual answer.

-If the query is in another language, translation is applied automatically.
+If the query is not in English, it is translated automatically to English before retrieval.

-Output
+3️⃣ Output

-The assistant returns the answer to the frontend with sources.
+The generated answer is translated back (if needed) to the user’s language.

+Sources are displayed in bold.

+The ⚽ spinner is shown while the assistant is generating a response.

-🔹 Diagram of the RAG pipeline:
+🔹 RAG Pipeline Diagram

-User Query
+User Query (any language)
-↓
+        │
+        ▼
-Language Detection
+Detect Language
-↓
+        │
+        ▼
-Translate → English
+Translate → English (if needed)
-↓
+        │
+        ▼
-Embed with SentenceTransformer
+Embed Query with SentenceTransformer
-↓
+        │
+        ▼
 FAISS Vector Search
-↓
+        │
+        ▼
 Retrieve Top Articles
-↓
+        │
+        ▼
 Mistral Generates Summary
-↓
+        │
+        ▼
-Translate → User Language
+Translate → User Language (if needed)
-↓
+        │
+        ▼
-Display in Interface
+Display in Interface (sources in bold, ⚽ spinner while loading)

 🔹 Tech Stack